mudunkotuwasb/Hotel-Management/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.

 ## Support

 For support and questions, please open an issue in the repository.

 ---

-Built with ❤️ for modern hotel management needs.